PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the always-changing fixture still executes three rounds, and the original multi-repair graph produces the same aggregate statistics and complete ModelIR as the fixed three-round sequence.

+The indexed dead-prune/shape/Reshape convergence helper is the next stable-scan target.
+Its final reconciliation currently runs even when dead pruning, the first reconciliation, and dynamic-Reshape resolution all return zero mutation counters.
+A strict expected-failure fixture requires that complete zero path to perform only the first reconciliation while retaining the one shared index.
+Separate passing cases require the final reconciliation after a mutation from each of the three owners, preserving possible second-order shape convergence.
+Production remains unchanged at this characterization checkpoint.